libp2p/specs/pubsub/gossipsub/gossipsub-v1.1.md

 #### Protobuf

-The `ControlPrune` message is extended with a `peer` field as follows.
+The `ControlPrune` message is extended with a `peers` field as follows.

 ```protobuf
 message ControlPrune {